koendv/micropython-spiram/README.md

 | [![](doc/weact_04.jpg)](doc/weact_04.jpg) | [![](doc/mcudev_04.jpg)](doc/mcudev_04.jpg) |
 | [![](doc/weact_05.jpg)](doc/weact_05.jpg) | [![](doc/mcudev_05.jpg)](doc/mcudev_05.jpg) |

 Pictures of the boards.
 The modified chips are marked with a red dot on pin 1.
 A pin has been soldered to the DEVEBOARD STM32H7XX reset button.
-[More pictures](doc/README.md) directory.
+[More pictures](doc/README.md).

 ## First Power Up